radiusxyz/bolt/guides/mainnet-genesis/README.md

 - `<your-rpc-url>` is the URL of the Ethereum RPC node you are using
 - `<your-operator-private-key>` is the private key of the operator account you are using

+This will unlink your Symbiotic operator from the bolt middleware.
+Note that you will still have to deregister in the Symbiotic contracts too.